Verisk Analytics (VRSK) Q1 2017 Results - Earnings Call Transcript

 Scott G. Stephenson - Verisk Analytics, Inc.

 It's a mix of both.
-But when we talk about pricing and we talk about the energy business, it's not the case that there's one to one correspondence between what the price of the commodity does and our growth opportunity.
+But when we talk about pricing and we talk about the energy business, it's not the case that there's this one to one correspondence between what the price of the commodity does and our growth opportunity.

 It is true that there has been – the shape of the price curve over the course of the last couple of years is one that hasn't been seen for several decades.
 It's a very unusual moment.
 Actually, if you think about it, the WoodMac business, there were two once in a generation things that have happened in the course of the last two years.

 One is that, the shape of the price curve is extremely unusual.
-And the other is Britain exited the EU.
-And the effect that it's had on their currency.
+And the other is Britain exited the EU, and the effect that it's had on their currency.
 Those are two real big effects, both of which are relatively difficult to foresee.

-In spite of all that, actually, I think the strength of WoodMac is seen more than it's ever been.
+In spite of all that, actually, I think the strength of WoodMac is seen more than it has ever been.
 But back to your specific point, I think that what you need is – what we need is essentially where we're getting to, which is a stable environment, one where our resource company customers are making money and leaning into investments on the front foot, basically.

 And they got, understandably, very defensive beginning late in 2014 when several of them had to borrow money to pay their dividends.
 So, these very, very major macro effects.
 But as they wash out, one of the things about Verisk is we're in the business of growing faster than the underlying markets – vertical markets that we serve.
 And we've essentially always done that.
 We've been doing that, 2016, 2017 we will – I mean that's who we are, that's what we do.